Conformally flat black hole initial data, with one cylindrical end: is an isomorphism

 In this section we prove that the linear map $\mathcal L:H^{'2}_{-1/2}\to L^{'2}_{-5/2}$ is an isomorphism.
 This important result is used in the proof of uniqueness of the extreme solution.
-Also, it will turn out to be useful in a subsequent work concerning perturbations of extreme Kerr initial data \cite{dg3}.
+Also, it turns out to be useful in a the study of perturbations of extreme Kerr initial data \cite{dain-gabach10}.

 \begin{theorem} The linear map $\mathcal L$ defined by

 where $h$, defined in (\ref{h}) is a bounded function on $\Rt$, and $\alpha\geq0$ is given by

 is an isomorphism $H^{'2}_{-1/2}\to L^{'2}_{-5/2}$. \end{theorem}